Collaborative Separation Agreements: Pros + Cons

 Benefits of a Collaborative Separation Agreement

 Collaborative negotiations hold confidentiality, full disclosure, and participation by each spouse as foundational principles.
 It is the openness, vetting of options, and complete sharing of not only financial information but future looking relationships, particularly where spouses are stakeholders and shareholders of the family business.

 It is a dynamic process moving from goals, disclosure, and defining the issues to weighing the risks and benefits of various options to agreeing on a comprehensive resolution.
 The agreed terms then form the separation agreement executed by the parties with counsel witnessing signatures.

 The pace of the negotiations is set by the spouses.
-Access to jointly retained professionals means costs is lower and findings are released at the same time to both parties.
+Access to jointly retained professionals means costs are lower and findings are released at the same time to both parties.
 The ‘war of the experts’ is replaced with accessible shared foundational knowledge from which exploratory discussions can lead to solid decisions.
 The cooperative nature of the sessions with spouses and their relevant necessary multidisciplinary professionals present reduces duplication, complexity, and cost.

 Collaborative Separation Agreements Aren’t for Everyone

 Neither spouse can be compelled to engage in the process.
 Upon committing to do so, each party and their respective lawyers will be asked to review and sign a participation agreement.
 A refusal to sign or a breach of the commitment agreement immediately terminates the process.